danielv14/flexbox-grid/readme.md

 Flexbox is a very powerful tool to set alignment with css and this grid system comes with helpful classes to set alignments of elements.
 The alignment helpers are for the `.row` class since the parent determines how it's children should align.

 All alignment classes are prefixed with the screen size they involve.
 The following alignment helpers are available:
-* `prefix-start` justifies the content at the start
+* `prefix-start` justifies the content at the start.
-* `prefix-end` justifies the content at the end
+* `prefix-end` justifies the content at the end.
-* `prefix-center` justifies the content at the center
+* `prefix-center` justifies the content at the center.
-* `prefix-around` spaces the remaining room around the columns
+* `prefix-around` spaces the remaining room around the columns.
-* `prefix-between` spaces the remaining room between the columns
+* `prefix-between` spaces the remaining room between the columns.
-* `prefix-top` align items at the top of the parent
+* `prefix-top` align items at the top of the parent.
-* `prefix-bottom` align items at the bottom of the parent
+* `prefix-bottom` align items at the bottom of the parent.
-* `prefix-middle` align items at the middle of parents top and bottom
+* `prefix-middle` align items at the middle of parents top and bottom.

 To center content both vertical and horizontal use `.row .prefix-center .prefix-middle`.